 The Mobilehome Residents and Senior Protection Act of 2017 proposes to provide homeowners and residents with a process to resolve disputes regarding alleged violations of the Mobilehome Residency Law.
 An aggrieved resident shall have the ability to file a complaint with the Department of Fair Employment and Housing alleging a violation of Mobilehome Residency Law.

-STATUS: Passed Senate Judiciary Committee, July 11.
-Referred to Senate Appropriations Committee.
+STATUS: Passed out of Suspense File, Senate Appropriations Committee, September 1.
+Referred to Senate Floor.